-If we use CAWPE-A, containing the more advanced components (RandF, RotF, SVMQ, MLP2 and XGBoost), we get a classifier that is significantly more accurate than any of the individuals (Figure 6(b)).
+If we use CAWPE-A, containing the more advanced components (RandF, RotF, SVMQ, MLP2 and XGBoost), we get a classifier that is significantly more accurate than any of the individuals (Fig. 6b).
 CAWPE-A takes significantly longer to train than CAWPE-S, but it is still not slower on average than the tuned classifiers.
-We are not claiming that CAWPE-A is significantly
+We are not claiming that CAWPE-A is significantly faster than tuning a base classifier in the general case, because this is obviously dependent on the tuning strategy.
+CAWPE-A involves a ten fold cross-validation of five classifiers, so it is going to be comparable in run time to one of these single classifiers tuned over 50 parameter settings.
+However, our experiments demonstrate that tuning a single base learner over a much larger parameter space does not result in as strong of a model, on average.

 Our goal is not to propose a particular set of classifiers that should be used with CAWPE.
 Rather, we maintain that if one has some set of classifiers they wish to apply to problem, ensembling them using CAWPE is generally at least as strong as other heterogeneous ensemble schemes when we have a relatively small number of base classifiers, that it significantly improves base classifiers that are approximately equally strong, and that the degree of improvement is such that state-of-the-art level results can be achieved with minimal effort.
 Once a classifier is trained and the results are stored, ensembling is very quick.
-To perhaps belabour the point, we ensembled the four tuned classifiers using the parameter ranges given in Table 2 and the resulting classifier was significantly better than the components in a manner reflecting the patterns observed in Section 5.1.
+To perhaps belabour the point, we ensembled the four tuned classifiers using the parameter ranges given in Table 2 and the resulting classifier was significantly better than the components in a manner reflecting the patterns observed in Sect.
+5.1.